ShadowRadiance/advent-of-code-2021/2022-cpp/aoc2022/README-day-11.md

 Worry levels are no longer divided by three after each item is inspected; you'll need to find another way to keep your worry levels manageable.
 Starting again from the initial state in your puzzle input, what is the level of monkey business after 10000 rounds?

 Answer: 32296942070 (too high!)

 Answer: 27899545832 (too low!)

+Answer: 30599555965
+Reason: was failing to reset commonModulus between runs